-To be considered for admission, a candidate must submit the following to the Admissions Office:
+To be considered for admission

+a candidate must submit the following to the Admissions Office:

-- Completed Application for Admission - Official transcripts from all post-secondary institutions attended or from which a degree was earned. - Master's applicants: Evidence of a baccalaureate degree earned from an accredited college or university.
-A cumulative grade point average of 2.5 is expected. - Doctor's applicants: Evidence of a Master of Divinity degree earned from an institution accredited by The Association of Theological Schools in the United States and Canada (ATS), or its educational equivalent1 (see Section 17).
-A cumulative grade point average of 3.0 is expected. - Four letters of reference (Two letters of reference for certificate applications) - Biographical Essay - Master's and unclassified applicants should submit an essay of no more than 3 pages (double-spaced) addressing their life experiences, vocational interests, educational goals and gifts for ministry. - Doctor's applicants should submit an essay of not more than five pages (double-spaced) addressing their ministerial contexts, vocational interests, educational goals, gifts for ministry, and potential interests for final project. - Certificate applicants should submit a statement (no more than one page) explaining their interest in seminary studies and gifts for ministry. - Application fee - An interview with a member of the Admissions Team (Dean of Admissions, Director of Vocations, Faculty member of the Admissions Committee) is required for all degree and certificate programs.
-It is strongly suggested that the application and essay be completed and submitted before scheduling the required interview. - Child Abuse and Criminal Background Checks are required of all who are registered for resident courses at Lancaster Seminary.
-This must be completed the application is reviewed by the Admissions Committee. - Test of English as a Foreign Language (TOEFL) may be required of any applicant whose first language is not English.
+- Completed Application for Admission - Official transcripts from all post-secondary institutions attended or from which a degree was earned. - Master's applicants: Evidence of a baccalaureate degree earned from an accredited college or university or its educational equivalent (as defined in Section 14). - Persons who have not earned a baccalaureate degree1: The Association of Theological Schools in the U.S. and Canada (ATS) permits the admittance into the Master of Divinity degree program only of persons who have not earned a baccalaureate degree or its educational equivalent, but who meet all other admissions criteria, provided that the total number of such students does not exceed fifteen percent (15%) of the total Master of Divinity student body (ATS, Standard A.4.2).(See Section 13.) - Doctor's applicants: Evidence of a Master of Divinity degree earned from an institution accredited by The Association of Theological Schools in the United States and Canada (ATS), or its educational equivalent2 (as defined in Section 17). - Two letters of reference - Biographical Essay - Master's and unclassified applicants should submit an essay of no more than 3 pages (double-spaced) addressing their life experiences, vocational interests, educational goals and gifts for ministry. - Doctor's applicants should submit an essay of not more than five pages (double-spaced) addressing their ministerial contexts, vocational interests, educational goals, gifts for ministry, and potential interests for final project. - Certificate applicants should submit a statement (no more than one page) explaining their interest in seminary studies and gifts for ministry. - Application fee - If requested, an interview with a member of the Admissions Team - Child Abuse and Criminal Background Checks are required of all who are registered for resident courses at Lancaster Seminary.
+This must be completed before the application is reviewed by the Admissions Committee. - Test of English as a Foreign Language (TOEFL) may be required of any applicant whose first language is not English. - For the Doctor of Ministry, admission can only be granted if a person has completed the MDiv (or its equivalent) at least three years prior to beginning the Doctor of Ministry and been employed or otherwise working in ministry.
+This 3-Year Rule is subject to the exception articulated in Section 17.

+Application Deadlines:

-Application Deadlines: All applications and supporting documents must be received by the following dates for admissions committee consideration:
+All applications and supporting documents must be received by the following dates for admissions committee consideration:

-- MDiv, MA(R), Unclassified, Certificates, Special: April 1 for entry into the following academic year; November 15 for entry into the next spring semester (only for M.A.(R) applicants). - D.Min: May 1 Applications and supporting documents received by this date are reviewed by the Admissions Committee in June for consideration of admission in the following fall semester. - Materials received after the deadlines may be considered on a space-available basis.
+- MDiv, MAML, Unclassified, Certificates, Special: May 15 for consideration for admission in the following academic year - D.Min: August 1 for consideration of admission in the following academic year. - Applications received after the deadlines may be considered on a space-available basis.